-Demand for the Company's Commercial Communications products by wireless infrastructure original equipment manufacturers, has fluctuated in recent years.
+Demand for the Company's products by wireless infrastructure original equipment manufacturers, has fluctuated in recent years.
 Demand peaked during the Company's fourth quarter of fiscal year 2004 and through the first quarter of fiscal year 2005.
-This was followed by sequential declines in the subsequent quarters of fiscal year 2005 as end-users postponed deployment of next generation cellular base stations.
-The Company continues to believe, however, that the world-wide market for its synchronization products for the wireless industry remains extremely large and will grow.
-The Company anticipates that some of this growth will materialize during the latter portion of fiscal year 2006.
-In addition, world-wide capital spending on commercial satellites and wireline synchronization systems is increasing.
-Accordingly, the Company believes future sales in the Commercial Communications and Gillam-FEI segments will increase over the levels achieved in fiscal year 2005.
-Based on the Company's recent work on U.S. Government-sponsored development contracts and current proposal activity, the Company expects revenues from U.S. Government programs to increase during fiscal year 2006.
-The U.S. Government is expected to provide funding for such projects as secure radios, new communication satellites, unmanned aerial vehicles, weapons guidance systems and secure communications.
-The resultant increased revenue stream will benefit the Company's U.S. Government and FEI-Zyfer segments.
+This was followed by sequential declines in the subsequent quarters of fiscal year 2005 and the first half of fiscal year 2006 as end-users postponed deployment of next generation cellular base stations.
+The Company continues to believe, however, that the world-wide market for its synchronization products for the wireless industry, particularly in China, remains large and will grow.
+The Company anticipates that some of this growth will materialize during mid- to late-fiscal year 2007 which should result in increased revenues for the Commercial Communications (to become the FEI-NY) segment.
+In addition, the Company expects that world-wide capital spending on wireline synchronization systems will increase as older systems are upgraded or replaced.
+Accordingly, the Company believes future sales in the Gillam-FEI segment will increase over the level achieved in fiscal year 2006.